Skip to main content

 Understanding the Requirements

-Travel insurance requirements vary depending on how you're traveling to Europe.
+Travel insurance requirements vary depending on how you are traveling to Europe.
 The strictest requirements apply to Schengen visa applicants, who must meet specific EU regulations.
 Even when not mandatory, understanding what good coverage looks like helps you choose the right policy.

 Schengen Visa Minimum Requirements